 - Planning Areas: This section analyzes elementary planning areas and secondary planning area.
 These planning areas allow for comprehensive and in-depth analysis of each area of the city.

 - Facility Condition Index: This section provides information regarding how facility assessment are completed and a description of the classifications used in facility assessment.
 This section also provides the facility assessment status of all HWDSB schools.
 This section provides information regarding what Facility Condition Index is and the status of all HWDSB schools.

 - Facility Partnerships: This section provides an overview of HWDSB’s facility partnership initiative and schools with surplus space.

 - Accommodation Strategy Schedule: The schedule indicates a moratorium for the 2018/2019 school year due to the 2018 municipal election.
 All future accommodation reviews have not been schedule and are identified as remaining.
-The schedule will be updated once HWDSB’s Pupil Accommodation Review Policy and Procedure are revised to reflect the Ministry changes as the Ministry of Education released new Pupil Accommodation Review Guidelines the week of April 23, 2018.
+The schedule will be updated once HWDSB’s Pupil Accommodation Review Policy and Procedure are revised to reflect the Ministry changes.

 This section reviews the Annual Capital Plan, elementary/secondary facility benchmarks, school design manuals and capital funding received since 2012.